victorsibanda/vagrant101/ReadMe.md

 ## Find out basic Vagrant commands

 `vagrant init` - Creates the vagrant file.
-`vagrant up` - Downloads the OS and starts it via VirtualBox `vagrant halt` - Stops the vagrant file
+`vagrant up` - Downloads the VM and starts it via VirtualBox `vagrant halt` - Stops the vagrant file
 `vagrant destroy` - Destroys the vagrant file
 `vagrant ssh` - start using vagrant from terminal